iamrutvik/laravel-api-seed-boilerplate/readme.md

 * _recovery_: just the user email address;
 * _reset_: token, email, password and password confirmation;

+### Utilizing 'jwt.refresh' Middleware

+The problem with protected routes as specified in api_routes.php that if one user keeps using login route to generate new token, all previously generated tokens are also active and they can use them which is a breach of API security.

+To overcome this issue, You can use newly created token for each request.
+You can do that by using 'jwt.refresh' middleware, as specified in api_routes.php.
+So when you send one request you will get another newly generated token in authentication header with response.
+All previous token will be get invalidated.

+### Using Password Recovery function

+When you use recovery() route, it will use default Laravel Password Facade to send email reset link, which in order to send mail uses a template from /resources/views/auth/emails/password.php.
+To make the directory structure to more API development friendly, I have modified the structure to /resources/views/emails/auth/password.php.
+Thus you can manage all modules' mails in emails directory, module wise.
+Though you can configure and change the view path in config/auth.php by setting "email" key.
+The view file only utilized $token which will be used to reset password using reset() route.
+Check /resources/views/emails/auth/password.php file for more details.

 ### A Separate File for Routes

 You can specify your routes in the `api_routes.php` file, that will be automatically loaded.
 In this file you will find many examples of routes.